lindaprotocol/wallet-cli/README.md

 second_token_id, second_token_balance
 > ID and amount of the second token
 >
-> The ID is the ID of the issued TRC10 token.
+> The ID is the ID of the issued LRC10 token.
-> If it is TRX, the ID is "_".
+> If it is LIND, the ID is "_".
 > The amount must be greater than 0, and less than 1,000,000,000,000,000.

 Example:

     > exchangeCreate 1000001 10000 _ 10000
-    # Create trading pairs with the IDs of 1000001 and TRX, with amount 10000 for both.
+    # Create trading pairs with the IDs of 1000001 and LIND, with amount 10000 for both.

 ### Capital injection